Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 If we want to hear Father’s voice, then we must have a genuine heart attitude of wanting to ‘hear and do’ what He says.
 Without this basic heart attitude of wanting to do what He says, we will not hear God’s voice.
 We will instead become deceived (James 1:22).

-To remove this obstacle to hearing God’s voice, we must be willing to hear and obey Yahuwah’s Word.
+To remove this obstacle to hearing God’s voice, we must be willing to hear and obey Yahuwah’s written Word.

 Obstacle #3 – an unwillingness to Receive God’s Word